AlexandreFoley/QuantiT/Readme.md

 	main.cpp
 	Readme.md

-- extern contain dependencies in the for of git submodules, it is only pytorch at this moment.
+- extern contain dependencies in the form of git submodules (only pytorch at this moment).
 - include contains the headers files: files ending in .h or .hpp
 - Notes contain a small latex project documenting facts and thoughts about pytorch relevent to this project.
 - sources contains the project's source files: files ending in .cpp